becarpenter/book6/5. Deployment/Deployment in the enterprise.md

 DNS has a good support in all cases: more than 50% of the enterprises in the three economies considered have AAAA records, a sign that IPv6 support is generally available.
 The same cannot be said or the other services that have much lower adoption.
-[https://datatracker.ietf.org/doc/draft-ietf-v6ops-ipv6-deployment/] provides more statistics about other more specific industry domains.
+[https://datatracker.ietf.org/doc/draft-ietf-v6ops-ipv6-deployment/] provides more statistics about more specific industry domains.

 <!-- Link lines generated automatically; do not delete -->
 ### [<ins>Previous</ins>](Deployment%20in%20the%20home.md) [<ins>Chapter Contents</ins>](5.%20Deployment.md)